mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 ```
 bash scripts/squad.sh

-The command above will run in the background, you can view the results the file squad_log.txt.
+The command above will run in the background, you can view training logs in squad_log.txt.
 The result will be as follows:
 {"exact_match": 80.3878923040233284, "f1": 87.6902384023850329}
 ```